xxyh1993/ICPNet/README.md

 ```

 ## model weights
-All weights of models can be downloaded from the link as follows:
+The weights of all models can be downloaded from the link as follows:

 ## Training and testing on MNIST and Fashion_MNIST